-Section Change Previous text New text Spatial targeting Removal of sentence below PDF referring to endorsements.
-It may be possible to apply for this option outside this area where there is strong justification as endorsed by Scottish Natural Heritage. - Payment Clarification on capital items.
-There are separate capital items to support moorland management: cs - © Crown copyright There are separate capital items to support moorland management, which could include, but are not restricted to: Addition of an extra capital item to the list.
-Stock Bridges for Bog, Fen or Wetland Management
+Section Change Previous text New text Spatial targeting Updated target area map. - - Removal of sentence below PDF referring to endorsements.
+It may be possible to apply for this option outside this area where there is strong justification as endorsed by Scottish Natural Heritage. - Application requirements Moorland Management Plan template replaced with an updated Moorland Management and Grazing Plan template (Word document).

+Management requirements Moorland Grazing Management Plan template (Word document) removed.
+Now part of the Moorland Management and Grazing Plan template.
+See Application requirements.
+Payment Clarification on capital items.
+There are separate capital items to support moorland management: There are separate capital items to support moorland management, which could include, but are not restricted to: Addition of an extra capital item to the list. - Stock Bridges for Bog, Fen or Wetland Management